ToxSearch: Evolving Prompts for Toxicity Search in Large Language Models: Experiments

-Figure~\ref{fig:rq3_invalid_responses} reports the percentage of invalid responses per model.
-The source model (LLaMA~3.1~8B) had the lowest invalid rate at 2.9\% (5 out of 174 prompts), whereas target models ranged from 4.6\% to 8.0\%.
-LLaMA 3.2 3B showed the highest invalid rate (8.0\%, 14 prompts), which is followed by LLaMA 3.2 1B (6.9\%, 12 prompts).
-These higher invalid rates for the smaller LLaMA variants indicate that they are more likely to refuse or fail to answer toxic prompts, which directly lowers their observed toxicity scores.
-This behavior provides an explanation for why within-family models appear more resistant despite their similarity to the source.
+Figure~\ref{fig:rq3_invalid_responses} reports the percentage of invalid responses per model, detected through pattern-based classification.
+Qwen 2.5 7B showed the lowest invalid rate (0.0\%, 0 prompts), followed by Gemma 2 9B (0.2\%, 1 prompt), Mistral 7B (0.5\%, 2 prompts), and Phi-3.5 Mini (1.1\%, 5 prompts).
+The source model (LlaMA 3.1 8B) had an invalid rate of 5.7\% (25 out of 437 prompts).
+In contrast, the smaller LlaMA variants showed much higher invalid rates: LlaMA 3.2 3B exhibited the highest invalid rate (43.9\%, 192 prompts), followed by LlaMA 3.2 1B (25.6\%, 112 prompts).
+These higher refusal rates for the smaller LlaMA variants, combined with their lower observed toxicity scores, suggest that enhanced alignment mechanisms in these models contribute to transfer resistance through both refusal behavior and reduced toxicity in non-refused responses.

-Overall, the results show that prompts evolved on LLaMA~3.1~8B do transfer to other models but with a noticeable drop in toxicity.
-Transfer strength is not uniform: smaller within-family variants appear more resistant than several of the larger or cross-architecture targets, which suggests that alignment choices and training methodology matter at least as much as size or raw architectural similarity.
-The higher refusal rates in these models point to defensive mechanisms as a key factor in transfer resistance.
-At the same time, the fact that some prompts still retain non-trivial toxicity across models implies that defenses should plan for cross-model prompt reuse instead of treating each model in isolation.
+The results demonstrate that prompts evolved on LlaMA 3.1 8B transfer to other models but with substantial attenuation in toxicity.
+Transfer strength is heterogeneous.
+While LlaMA 3.2 3B shows the strongest resistance (lowest mean toxicity), LlaMA 3.2 1B shows intermediate resistance, indicating that alignment choices and training methodology contribute at least as much as model size or architectural similarity to transfer resistance.
+The elevated refusal rates in the smaller LlaMA variants (particularly LlaMA 3.2 3B with 43.9\% invalid responses) point to defensive mechanisms as a key factor.
+However, the persistence of non-trivial toxicity (with some prompts exceeding 0.40 on multiple targets, reaching up to 0.543) implies that defenses should account for cross-model prompt reuse rather than treating each model in isolation.
+The wide variability in transfer outcomes, as evidenced by the large IQRs and the presence of high-toxicity outliers across models, suggests that prompt transfer is context-dependent and that some prompts may exploit vulnerabilities that persist across different model architectures and alignment strategies.